CDCgov/prime-reportstream/prime-router/docs/design/proposals/0027-report-stream-load-testing-strategy/0027-report-stream-load-testing-strategy.md

 #### Short term

-Configure tests that just send a single HL7 message to the universal pipeline.
+Configure tests that just send a single HL7 or FHIR message to the universal pipeline.
 This is incredibly trivial to configure and provides more than enough insight to track down some of the major performance issues.
 Since the system struggled under the load, adding more requests with a complex breakdown is unlikely to reveal any additional insights.

 #### Long term